bertman12/wc3-invasion-defense/README.md

 show a portal where the undead spawns are.

 add some icons with tooltips so users can see the breakdown for food lumber and gold income

+lets have some players be able to build blacksmiths of their own but tax them every day for owning it.

+each one is 10% of your income.

+===

+for wood income we can let teh player build tree of ages, and its max mana will grant the player